SLU-biochar/biochar-systems-dev/content/en/case-studies/5-gis-sweden.md

 ---
-title: "Spatial and multi-criteria recommomendation for biochar use on arable land in Sweden"
+title: "Why and where to apply biochar in Sweden: exploring different narratives"

 description: "
 *What was our motivation?*

+Biochar is known to have positive effects on agronomy and various soil properties (e.g. pH, structure, nutrient, water).
+Here, we wanted to identify where in Sweden biochar application could be beneficial, and lead to e.g. improvements in soil quality, reduction in nitrogen leaching, or improvements in resilience to drought.

 " # a text describing the motivations, the context, the research questions, attratively
 draft: false
-image : "case-studies/Figure 4.jpg"
+image : "case-studies/5-gis-sweden-art.png"
 weight : 6
 bg_image: "images/feature-bg.jpg"
 menu: